-David Guaspari (chair) has a PhD in pure mathematics from Cambridge University.
+David Guaspari has a PhD in pure mathematics from Cambridge University.
 He has taught in the math departments of Cambridge, SUNY Buffalo, Texas Tech, and Cornell.
 At St. John’s College he also taught music, literature, and philosophy.
 In addition to technical papers on mathematics and computer science, he has published short fiction, essays, and reviews in a wide variety of literary and political journals, and his short plays have been performed in theaters throughout the US and in five foreign countries.
 He first joined the board of ICOA in 2004.

 Jason Hecht works as a senior researcher for Cornell’s Office of Institutional Research and Planning.
 Prior to that, Jason was associate director of Cornell’s Mario Einaudi Center for International Studies, where he partnered with the International Institute of Education’s Scholar Rescue Fund to bring scholars at risk to study and teach at Cornell.
 He joined ICOA as a board member in 2021 to be a part of Ithaca’s ongoing efforts to provide refuge to persecuted thinkers from around the world.
 Away from work, Jason has two little boys who keep him busy, and who he subjects to his guitar playing and fandom of the Yankees, the Knicks, and Arsenal Football Club.

-Gail Holst-Warhaft (on leave) is a poet, journalist, broadcaster, prose-writer, academic, musician, and translator.
+Gail Holst-Warhaft (chair) is a poet, journalist, broadcaster, prose-writer, academic, musician, and translator.
 Among her many publications are Road to Rembetika, Theodorakis: Myth and Politics in Modern Greek Music, The Collected Poems of Nikos Kavadias, Dangerous Voices: Women’s Laments and Greek Literature, The Cue for Passion: Grief and its Political Uses, I Had Three Lives: Selected Poems of Mikis Theodorakis and Penelope’s Confession.
 She has published translations of Aeschylus and a number of Greece’s leading novelists and poets.
 Her poems and translations of Greek poetry have appeared in journals in the U.S., U.K., and Australia.
 Her Kavadias translations won an award from Columbia University.
 Her latest book, The Fall of Athens, a collection of poetry, essays and stories about Greece, was published by Fomite Press in 2016.

 Edward Hower has published eight novels, a book of stories, a compilation of personal essays, and a volume of folktales he collected while on two Fulbright grants to India.
 The National Endowment for the Arts and the New York State Council on the Arts have also awarded him fellowships.
 His writing has appeared in The Atlantic Monthly, The New York Times, Smithsonian, American Scholar, Ithaca Times, and elsewhere.
 He is a co-founding editor of Cayuga Lake Books, a local imprint with a list of over 25 titles.
 He has taught at Cornell, Ithaca College, Duke, the University of North Carolina, and colleges in East Africa and India.
 An Ithaca native since 1974, he has served on the ICOA board for 15 years.

-Jennifer Karchmer is a journalist and freedom of the press advocate who helps defend and protect international journalists in peril.
+Jennifer Karchmer (vice chair) is a journalist and press freedom advocate who helps defend and protect international journalists in peril.
 She has worked as a reporter in mainstream media (CNN, Gannett, McClatchy, New York Post) and today is an independent freelance journalist and columnist writing about the First Amendment and reporter safety.
 Jennifer has conducted press freedom research in Iceland and South Africa, and as a volunteer correspondent with Reporters Without Borders, she learned of ICORN, which led her to join the ICOA board in 2021.
 She holds a master’s degree in communications from Plattsburgh State University and a bachelor’s degree in broadcast journalism from Ithaca College.
 She serves on the Ithaca College Alumni Board and volunteers with Prisoner Express.